NIKIB0Y/NIKIB0Y/README.md

 ### 💡 Fun Facts
 - ♟️ I love chess — both playing and studying strategy.
 - 🏔️ I'm into hiking and mountaineering.
-I like reaching new heights — in code and in nature.
 - 🧠 Self-driven learner always exploring new tech and tools.

 ---